-The Toronto Branch was the founding branch of the Architectural Conservancy of Ontario, and remains one of the largest branch.
-In recent years it has been involved in research and publishing, including exhibitions on Queen West, research and advocacy around the Riverdale Hospital, Yonge Street and College Street.
+The Toronto Branch was the founding branch of the Architectural Conservancy of Ontario, and remains one of the largest branches.
+In recent years it has been involved in research and publishing, including exhibitions on Queen West, research and advocacy around the Riverdale Hospital, Yonge Street and College Street, and York Square.

 Members receive both the Acorn, and the Toronto Architectural Conservancy newsletter.

-We have just relaunched TO Built, including 7000 Toronto property listings making it editable by all ACO members.
+We maintain TO Built, including 10,000 Toronto property listings, editable by all ACO members.